This Spring 2016 professional training opportunity is free and made possible in part by the Virginia Department of

 About the Training

-This four-hour professional training from the Alzheimer's Association Foundations of Dementia Care allows long-term care staff to learn essential skills for dementia care through role-playing exercises and discussions using realistic film clips and case studies.
-Each training offers four of the following modules and learning objectives.
+This professional training from the Alzheimer's Association Foundations of Dementia Care allows long-term care staff to learn essential skills for dementia care through role-playing exercises and discussions using realistic film clips and case studies.
+Each training offers a selection of the following modules and learning objectives.
 Certificates of attendance will be available.

 (1) Define dementia and its symptoms.
 (2) Discuss how these symptoms affect the ability of people to function.
 (3) Describe some basic ways to help people with dementia.